 in both science and religion,

-by which deep thoughts can be
+which deep thoughts can be

 winnowed from deep nonsense.